 The Geschwader cropped up several times in my researches for the articles here on Operation Dragoon, Jagdgruppe 200 and Sonderstaffel Kaatsch, so I thought I’d put together what I’ve got.
 To give it a wider context, I’ve also tried to incorporate or link to my other research which alludes to anti-Resistance operations by the Luftwaffe over the French interior in summer 1944.
 My suspicion is that the record of Bongart’s operations is unlikely ever to be complete although much might yet be pieced together in France from documentation of the Resistance’s engagements with the occupying forces.

 Finally, a warning about the terminology here.
 To the Germans, the irregular forces they fought in France were variously “partisans”, “gangs” or “terrorists” while the formations they used to counter them frequently had “security” in their titles.
-Where I reproduce that historic terminology, that does not imply that I accept the Germans’ evaluation of their own or their opponents’ roles or tactics.
-Also, the French Resistance was never a monolithic organisation, even after it was ostensibly unified as the FFI (Forces Françaises de l’Intérieur).
+Where I reproduce that historic language, that does not imply that I accept the Germans’ evaluation of their own or their opponents’ moral standing or tactics.
+Also, the French Resistance was never a monolithic organisation, even after it was ostensibly unified as the FFI (Forces Françaises de l’Intérieur) and nor was it entirely French, numbering Spanish Republicans, Allied evaders, German anti-fascists and more among its ranks.
 I have used the terms Resistance, FFI and Maquis as ones generally applicable to inusrgents in the mainly rural parts of France under discussion but I recognise that some of the groups concerned may have had more specific (e.g. Communist or Gaullist) loyalties.

 Before sophisticated simulators existed, air defences — fighters, anti-aircraft guns, searchlights, observer posts, radar — needed live practice to be effective.
 This called for aerial targets to calibrate equipment on, to search for, to track and to shoot at.
 In September 1943, the Luftwaffe organised a Fliegerzieldivision (Air Target Division) of three Geschwader commanded by the former Stuka pilot and Ritterkreuzträger, Oberst Oskar Dinort.
 The divisional HQ was in Wenigenlupnitz (a village about 11 km ENE of Eisenach) and so it may have made use of Eisenach-Kindel airfield, 1 km further east.
 In February 1944, command of Fliegerzielgeschwader 2 was taken over by Oberst Frhr.
 Hermann-Josef von dem Bongart who, until the previous October, had been Kommandeur of III./KG 55.